BJWRD/three-tier-architecture/README.md

 * AWS EC2 key pair - [steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 * Environment Variables for AWS CLI - [steps](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

 # How to Apply/Destroy
 This section details the deployment and teardown of the three-tier-architecture. **Warning: this will create AWS resources that costs money**

-## Deployment steps
+## Deployment Steps

-### Applying the Terraform Configuration

 #### 1. Clone the repo
     git clone https://github.com/BJWRD/three-tier-architecture

 #### 2. Access the relevant environment
-Change directory to the relevant environment

     cd dev

-**NOTE:** Dependent on whether you plan to provision resources which are adequate for a `dev/stage/prod` environment.
+**NOTE:** The environment you choose is dependent on whether you plan to provision resources which are adequate for a `dev/stage/prod` environment.

 #### 3. Update the s3 bucket name to your own - `versions.tf`